themaddoctor/BritishNationalCipherChallenge/README.md

 The 2018 challenge is now in session.
 Answers to it will only be posted here after they have appeared on the official site.

+All ciphertexts are present.
+All but two plaintexts are present.
+These are the two missing plaintexts:

+- 2007 part 8B
+- 2014 part 8B

-Some things are missing.
+Some more things are missing.
 We know that.
 Here is a list of the missing bits.
 If you have any of them, please upload in the "issues" section.
 By "solution" I mean the cipher and key needed to decrypt; this is distinct from having just the plaintext.

 - 2004 part 8B: solution
 - 2005 part 8B: solution
-- 2005 part 8B: wiring diagrams or photos needed to reconstruct the machine (Fialka.gif and FialkaSettings.pdf)
+- 2005 part 8B: the original wiring diagrams or photos needed to reconstruct the machine (Fialka.gif and FialkaSettings.pdf)
 - 2006 part 7B: the PDF reconciling the literal decryption with the original plaintext (Solution7text.pdf)